qbalsdon/qbalsdon.github.io/docs/_posts/2020-11-09-prod-support-part-2.markdown

 ### Look around

 Knowing what is going on in a complex architecture can be difficult, so it's really important that systems have documentation associated with them.
-We found if particularly helpful when we could access the release notes of different systems and find out when changes were made.
+We found it particularly helpful when we could access the release notes of different systems and find out when changes were made.
 The most typical question to ask when something that was working starts the fail is: **"why now?"** - What was the most recent change and could that have been the cause?

 However there will be times when the problem is not internal or even a third party system.
 Every time Samsung does an update, or a new phone gets developed, you have a new support criteria to consider.
 Understanding fragmentation beyond just the scope of Android is very important.